aosabook/500lines/functionalDB/chapter.md

 A database consists of:

 1. Layers of entities, each with its own unique timestamp (rings in Figure 1)
-2. A top-id value which is used to generate unique ids
+2. A top-id value which is the next available unique id
 3. The time at which this database was last updated